 The church season of Epiphany

-Epiphany is the second oldest festival of the Christian church year.
-Only the Easter season is older.
-The Festival of Epiphany is always January 6th and marks the start of the next church year season (thus the 12 days of the Christmas season end on 1/5).
+The Festival of Epiphany is the second-oldest festival of the Christian church (only Easter is an older observance).
+It is always January 6th and marks the start of the next season of the church year (thus the “Twelve Days of Christmas” end on 1/5).

-Originally, Epiphany celebrated four different events: the Baptism of Jesus, his first miracle (changing water into wine at the wedding in Cana), his birth, and the visit of the Wise Men.
+Originally, Epiphany celebrated four different events, all on one day: the birth of Jesus, his Baptism, his first miracle, and the visit of the Wise Men.
 Each of these is a revelation of God to humanity.

 Eventually, the celebration of Christ’s birth was separated out and became Christmas, twelve days earlier, so that the season of Christmas began with the revelation of Christ to Israel (represented by the shepherds at Bethlehem) and ended with the revelation of Christ to the Gentiles (represented by the Wise Men).
 Epiphany is therefore sometimes called “The Gentiles’ Christmas.”

 Over the centuries, the other two celebrations were also separated.
 The celebration of Jesus’ Baptism moved to the first Sunday after Epiphany and the commemoration of his miracle at the wedding at Cana moved to the second Sunday after Epiphany.

 In England and her colonies (including America), the custom has been to give gifts on Christmas Day.
 But in most of the rest of European, Mediterranean, and Latin American countries, Christians exchange gifts on Epiphany—the day on which the Wise Men brought their gifts to the Christ Child.
 The day is often called “Three Kings’ Day” and is a public holiday in a great number of countries.